ngkangting/CSS-Grid/README.md

     This method is similar to the **List Method**, except that in the **Dynamic List Method**, the number of items in each row is dynamic, and may change according to the width of the view-port.

-    For this method, 2 new functions of CSS Grid will be used, the **repeat() function** and the **minmax() function**, together with new values of **auto-fit**, **auto-fill** and the stretching fractional unit **fr**.
+    For this method, 2 new functions of CSS Grid will be used, the **repeat() function** and the **minmax() function**, together with new values of **auto-fit**, **auto-fill** and the stretching fractional unit, **fr**.

 - **Positioning with Numbers Method**

     In every CSS Grid, Grid lines are created automatically.
-With these Grid lines, the position of Grid items can be easily positioned in any square of the CSS Grid.
+With these Grid lines, the position of Grid items can be easily positioned in any square of the CSS Grid by defining 4 grid lines for **grid-column** and **grid-row**.

-    To position a Grid item, the following needs to be specified.
+    By default, the Grid lines of CSS Grid are numbered.
+Thus, without making any changes, the numbers are used to defined the Starting and Ending line for a Grid item.

     ```
-    4 grid lines, grid-column-start, grid-column-end, grid-row-start and grid-row-end.
+    grid-column: 1 / 4;                           // 1 is the Starting line and -1 is the Ending line
+    grid-row: 1 / 4;                              // 1 is the Starting line and -1 is the Ending line
     ```

 - **Positioning with Names Method**

+    In every CSS Grid, Grid lines are created automatically.
+With these Grid lines, the position of Grid items can be easily positioned in any square of the CSS Grid by defining 4 grid lines for **grid-column** and **grid-row**.

+    For this method, the lines are named to bring meaning to each individual line.
+By doing so, users will have an easier time understanding what each Grid line represents.

+    To name Grid lines, we need to edit **grid-template-rows** and **grid-template-columns**.

+    ```
+    grid-column: col-start 1 / grid-end;
+    grid-row: [header-start] / [footer-end];
+    ```

 - **Grid Areas Method**